mrzacsmith/pt31-api2-guided-starter/README.md

 **wait for students to catch up, use a `yes/no` poll to let students tell you when they are done**

-## Sub-Routes or Sub-Applications

-- a message has: id, hubId, senderName and text.
-- add sub-routes for messages.
-- you do: add post to messages
-- you do: find

 ## Reading Query String Parameters

 We have covered how to receive data from the client using the request `body` and `url parameters`.
 Now we'll explore another way to accept data from the client.